-The building's double rooms are furnished with two single beds, two desks, two chairs, two dressers, and one armoire.
-There are Wireless Internet connections throughout the building, and each room is equipped with two Ethernet ports, two phone jacks and one cable television output.
+The building's double rooms are furnished with two single beds, two desks, two chairs, one dresser, and two armoires.
+Each room also comes equipped with two Ethernet ports, a cable jack and wireless internet.

 - Approximate room dimensions are 11'9" x 11'8"

 - Floors are not carpeted but rooms do come with overhead lighting